FadyMohareb/dupless/README.md

 ## Dependencies

-DupLess is compatible with Mac and Linux.
+DupLess is supported on Mac and Linux.

 You will need to have the following dependancies: